napari/napari/docs/plugins/npe2_getting_started.md

 cookiecutter https://github.com/napari/cookiecutter-napari-plugin --checkout npe2
 ```

-`cookiecutter` will start asking you questions.
-These will include questions
+`cookiecutter` will ask you a series of questions
 about the functionality you want your plugin to provide.
 In this guide we'll
 focus on creating a reader that can read numpy ('\*.npy') files.